 There are lots of ways you can get help and support with how you are feeling

 Reaching out to others to talk can feel daunting but if you can speak to someone you trust and feel safe with about what you are finding difficult, you may well hear the words ‘oh yes, I’ve felt like that too’.
 Mum & You’s collection of stories about ‘being mum during the pandemic’ can help show you are not alone if you found the last year difficult.
 Writing in a journal can help acknowledge and start to process thoughts and feelings.
 And there is lots of supportive information online for mums’ mental health such as professionals’ accounts on Instagram, podcasts, blogs and organisations.
 We’ve listed a few below.

 It can be really hard to prioritise yourself and practice the elusive ‘self-care’ as a busy mum, but it really is important that you take some time to look after yourself no matter how small the action is.
 Just as babies and toddlers need to be nurtured, so do new mums.
-Even in the phases when practical acts of self-care seem impossible to do, try to offer kind and compassionate words to yourself (rather than being self-critical) and in the throws of sleep deprivation, it’s important to make time to rest whenever it is possible.
+Even in the phases when practical acts of self-care seem impossible to do, try to offer kind and compassionate words to yourself (rather than being self-critical) and in the throes of sleep deprivation, it’s important to make time to rest whenever it is possible.

 If difficulties with your mood persist or you feel like you would like to speak to someone about how you are feeling, talking to your GP is often a helpful first step to start your own, personal journey to recovery.
 You may discuss if medication is appropriate or helpful as well as the local services available who can offer practical support or talking therapy.
 If you are seeking private psychological therapy, many psychologists and therapists offer sessions at times to fit around family life, including online Zoom calls.

 A practical exercise to help manage overwhelm